sitegeist/image-jack/README.md

 untouched) this configuration delivers the webP image if the client supports it.
 Otherwise, the original image is served.

+#### Storage API (beta)
 As a fallback solution (e.g. for remote storages) there is an option in the extension settings to activate a xclass for the storage driver.
-This solution has one major drawback: The driver is only asked once on cache generation.
-So it is not possible to check the client accept header in every request.
-The first successful request defines which image format is used.
-Furthermore, there needs to be a class for every storage driver that should be extended.
+There needs to be a class for every storage driver that should be extended.
 The LocalDriver and the AmazonS3Driver are already available.
+To avoid the cache problem (first client defines the served image format) the image formats from the clients accept header are added to the page cache identifier.

 ### Scheduler / Cronjob
 To start the image processing a command is available: